Free speech fight: Popular reactions

-The free speech fights of the IWW were an inherently populist in nature.
+The free speech fights of the IWW were inherently populist in nature.
 They were met with a variety of different public response and reactions: some supported their efforts and sought to collaborate with them while others engaged in vigilante violence against them (as was especially the case in San Diego).
 The free speech fights gained mass support from political groups such as labor unions, Socialists, and also the Free Speech League.
 Notably, few of the groups stood fast with the IWW when it came to their calls for revolution or for the overthrowing of capitalism more generally, and instead focused on the importance of the free speech rights for their own inherent worth to Americans.
 The AFL, though, opposed the IWW's efforts in the free speech realm from the get go.
 Other groups and members of the public, too, began to oppose the free speech fights over time because of the aggressive tactics and language among other things.

 The Socialists were the most closely connected allies of the IWW in the free speech fights, as they had suffered through many years of free speech repression already and thus helped to fundraise for the cause and occasional even took part in the fights.

 Labor unions also offered significant support to the free speech fight cause since they had a stake in the fights.
 Important support, still, came from the American public at large.